caseynishu/installer/Raspbian deb/1.3-02/readme.txt

 2) Run "sudo dpkg -i weavedconnectd-1.3-02.deb"
 3) Now run "sudo weavedinstaller"
 =============================================================
 The weavedconnectd-1.3-02 folder contains the source files for the Debian package creation process.
+This is not intended for users who simply wish to use Weaved.

 lintpkg.sh is a script you can run on your Debian/Ubuntu system to build, run Lintian, and move the resulting deb to the /var/www folder on your development system.
 The assumption is that you have a web server running locally so that you can switch to your target system and easily retrieve the deb file using wget.